 The University will never sell your data or share your data with someone for their own purposes.
-We will not disclose your data without your consent to third parties, except where they are acting as authorised agents for the University or where we are permitted or required to do so by GDPR.
+We will not disclose your data without your consent to third parties, except where they are acting as authorised agents for the University or where we are permitted or required to do so by Data Protection legislation.

 Third parties are contracted to act on behalf of the university to deliver marketing, fundraising and systems software support.
 Limited information is shared only for the fulfilment of the contracted activity e.g. Alumni magazine mailing, where the contractor destroys the data they hold after fulfilment is complete.

 For the Graduate Outcomes Survey, we are required, like all other universities to submit contact details of students for a survey of recent graduates to Higher Education Statistics Agency (HESA) in order to construct a survey of graduate completer destinations.
-If you opt-out of Alumni and Development communications we are still required to include your details in the information we send to HESA.
-HESA will then contact you to give you the option to opt-out of their communications.
+If you opt out of Alumni and Development communications we are still required to include your detail in the information we send to HESA.
+HESA will then contact you to give you the option to opt out of their communications.

-When hosting an event, we may work with an external organisation to deliver it.
-For example, we might provide delegate names and University education details to a hotel or conference centre where the event is being held.
-No personal details will be shared.
+When hosting an event we may work with an external organisation to deliver it.
+For example, provide attendee names and organisation details to a hotel or conference centre where the event is being held.
+This information may be available to other attendees/sponsors however we would make every endeavour to notify you of this prior to the event.
+No personal details will be shared without your consent.

 8. Communicating with you

-We will communicate with you whichever way you prefer.
-We will ask you for your preference and we will record this when you let us know.
-We will contact you by mail, email, telephone or social media according to your preference.
+We will contact you by mail, telephone, email or social media however you can change your communication preferences at any time.
 If you have given us permission to contact you by phone, this will override any registration you may have made with the Telephone Preference Service (TPS).

 If you want to change how we communicate with you, it is very easy to do this and we welcome hearing from you whenever you wish to update your details.
 If you want to stop hearing from us that is perfectly fine too.
-Call 0131 455 6382, email firstname.lastname@example.org or fill in our online form at https://www.napier.ac.uk/alumni/communications-preferences
+Call 0131 455 6382, email email@example.com or fill in our online form.

 9. How long is your information kept?